 It can be hard to get your kids to eat vegetables and fruit.
 You are not alone!
-Many children don’t get the amount of vegetables and fruit recommended by Canada’s Food Guide.
-Here are a few easy tips to get your children to enjoy their vegetables and fruit and meet their needs.
+Many children don’t eat enough vegetables and fruit.
+Here are a few easy tips to get your children to enjoy their vegetables and fruit and meet their nutritional needs.

 Five tips to get your child to love their vegetables and fruit